This post may contain affiliate links. Please see our disclosure policy.

 - Preheat the oven to 220 C/200 Fan.
 Line a large baking sheet with non-stick baking paper.

-- Melt 1 tablespoon of the butter in a large non-stick frying pan.
+- Melt 1 tbsp of the butter in a large non-stick frying pan.
 Add the oil, followed by the onion, celery and mushrooms.
 Sauté for about 10 minutes over a medium heat, stirring often, until softened.

 - Meanwhile, blitz the chestnuts and nuts in a blender.